wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-Due to hard deadlines, there might be a scenario, where certain features have to be implemented rather quickly and so developers have to trade fast developing against technical dept. However, this has to be well documented, so later this dept can be fixed, when time is available.
+Due to hard deadlines, there might be a scenario, where certain features must be implemented rather quickly and so developers must trade fast developing against technical dept. However, this must be well documented, so later this dept can be fixed, when time is available.
 <div style="page-break-after: always;"></div>

 # Glossary